serapdemirhan/airbnb-eda-serapdemirhan/README.md

 ### Reviews and Pricing:

-- Negative correlation between the number of reviews and prices, suggesting potential dynamics with budget-conscious travelers.
+- Negative correlation between the number of reviews and prices, suggesting potential dynamics with budget-conscious travelers or might receive a lot of negative reviews.

 ### Amenities and Guest Experience: